-The most important ones I consider are the ones that are closest to conversions.
+The most important ones I consider are those closest to conversions.

 Social media mentions don’t pay your bills if they don’t somehow lead to conversions.

-The most feasible one for guerrilla marketing campaigns will be the cost per lead, which I will come to later.
+The cost per lead will be the most feasible for guerrilla marketing campaigns, which I will come to later.

-Let’s use an example of how you could track the performance by using one of the real estate guerilla marketing ideas from above.
+Let’s use an example of how you could track the performance by using one of the above real estate guerilla marketing ideas.

-So the guy sitting on the toilet will use a sign where your brand’s name and your phone number is displayed.
+So the guy sitting on the toilet will use a sign where your brand’s name and your phone number are displayed.

 Maybe you will also have space for your website’s name.

-Which contact points would we have available where we could start to track the performance?
+Which contact points would we have available to start tracking the performance?

-Should you decide for a dedicated phone number or a local toll-free number with some tracking abilities, you might want to take a look at these providers:
+Should you decide on a dedicated phone number or a local toll-free number with some tracking abilities, you might want to take a look at these providers:

-When it comes to tracking the real estate guerrilla marketing campaign with your website, the ideal route would be to have a dedicated landing page or even a dedicated webpage exclusively for that campaign.
+When tracking the real estate guerrilla marketing campaign with your website, the ideal route would be to have a dedicated landing page or even a dedicated webpage exclusively for that campaign.

-This is similar to when you show a dedicated landing page that includes a contact form on the sign you are using.
+This is similar to showing a dedicated landing page with a contact form on your sign.

 But there is still the risk that someone doesn’t get the name right and ends up on your main website.

-In this case, you should modify all of your contact forms in a way that people contacting you are asked where they heard about you.
+In this case, you should modify all your contact forms so that people contacting you are asked where they heard about you.

-In case people do not answer this question, you can always ask when they contact you via the form or call you using the phone number provided in your contact area.
+You can always ask them when they contact you via the form or call you using the phone number provided in your contact area.

 Another approach would be combining your campaign with a coupon of some sort.

-People coming to your site could enter the coupon code as part of the contact form you are using.
+People visiting your site could enter the coupon code as part of your contact form.

 By doing that, you would know where they were coming from.

-In the context of the property management company, it could be a coupon that gives the potential customers a discount for the first three months of property management or something alike.
+In the context of the property management company, it could be a coupon that gives the potential customers a discount for the first three months of property management or something similar.

-Generally, it will be difficult to calculate the conversion rates of guerrilla campaigns, because you will never know how many people were actually seeing or interacting with your campaign.
+Generally, it will be difficult to calculate the conversion rates of guerrilla campaigns.

 This is easier done online, where you can measure traffic.

-But you will be able to calculate your cost per lead taking into consideration your total costs for the campaign.
+But you can calculate your cost per lead, considering your total costs for the campaign.